 The bread is also quite neutral in flavour, so works both with sweet and savoury condiments and I do enjoy a bread that people can break up, rather than cut.

-Another very interesting thing we got to observe is the importance of the colour of the baking tin.
+Another very interesting thing we got to observe is the importance of the colour (and the material) of the baking tin.
 At random, I picked two tins of equal size.
 But one was black and the other was silvery in colour.
 Both breads were baked together in my Mother-in-law's brand new oven, which still bakes evenly throughout.
 And yet, after 35 minutes, the bread from the black tin had more colour both top and bottom, whereas the bread from the silver tin was quite pale.
 I've read about this, but never actually experimented.

 It's very simple - dark surfaces absorb heat better than light ones.

 So we broke the bread for our Christmas dinner and had it with home made pâté and hummous and it was absolutely yummy.
 The texture was very light and fine and the layers in the roll came apart easily.

 It occurred to me that I could potentially roll several layers very, very thinly and brush each with melted butter and shape into crescents and would have look-alike croissants.
 Of course I wouldn't have the same incredible number of layers and of course butter behaves differently when used solid than when used melted, but I'll definitely try it out.

 As for the ham, it turned out quite nice, but was perhaps a bit over-done.
 I forgot to bring my meat thermometer and opted to play it safe, since I couldn't measure the core temperature of the ham.
 It had also remained fairly salty and was quite crumbly to cut, but was rather tasty and I believe will be very nice on sandwiches.
 It also looked like the stock it was cooked in would have made some very nice "dopp i grytan", but also this time I didn't get around to make the appropriate type of bread (so called vörtbröd).